Contact An Attorney

 Finally, it is important to know that a judge will not consider which parent earns more income or whether one parent plans to remarry in awarding custody of children.

-If you are working to gain custody of your children or are dealing with a custody case, call the dedicated team at David J. Crouse & Associates today.
+If you are working to gain custody of your children or are dealing with a custody case, call the dedicated team at Crouse Erickson today.